a2stuff/a2d/res/notes/testplan.md

 * Move the mouse cursor over a folder in the list, and click to select it.
 Move the mouse cursor away from the click location but over the same item.
 Double-click.
 Verify that the folder opens with only the two clicks.
 * Move the mouse cursor over a folder in the list that is not selected.
 Double-click.
 Verify that the folder opens with only the two clicks.

+In DeskTop:
+* File > Copy a File..., pick a source and destination, let the copy complete.
+File > Delete a File...
+Verify that no second pathname is shown in the dialog under the first text field control.

 # Text Input Fields